Captain Edward "Eddie" V. Rickenbacker

 After recovering sufficiently from his ordeal, Rickenbacker decided to continue his Pacific tour.
 On November 22, 1942 another B-17 flew him from Samoa to the South West Pacific Area (SWPA).
 On November 23, 1942 arrived in Port Moresby where he found aircraft playing a critical role in air transport and combat.
 At 5th Air Force (5th AF) Headquarters, he met General George C. Kenney, General Ennis C. Whitehead and General Kenneth N. Walker.
 On November 26, 1942 driven to the Governor General's Residence to meet MacArthur to deliver the message, eat Thanksgiving dinner and was briefed on the war situation.
 The next day, toured airfields at Port Moresby including 14 Mile Drome (Laloki).
 While touring the airfield, he chatted with fighter pilots including 2nd Lt.
 Richard I. Bong and discussed his record of 26 aerial victories.
 During the conversation, Kenney spontaneously promised to give a case of scotch to first pilot to Rickenbacker's World War I record of 26 aerial victories and Rickenbacker promised a second case of scotch.

-Next, Rickenbacker was flown to Townsville and made a surprise visit to Major Victor E. Bertrandias, who was Rickenbacker's crew chief in the 94th Aero Squadron in France and toured his Air Depot.
-Afterwards, Rickenbacker flew to Brisbane to visit U.S. Army Brigadier General Hanford "Jack" MacNider, commander of the Buna Task Force who was recovering in the hospital from wounds caused by a hand grenade.
-Afterwards, he visited Brisbane and remained in Australia for about a week.
-Next, Rickenbacker was flown back to the United States with a brief stop at San Francisco where he met U.S. Army Major General Barney Giles then flew to Washington, D.C.
-On December 19, 1942 he reported to
+Next, Rickenbacker was flown to Townsville and made a surprise visit to Major Victor E. Bertrandias, who was Rickenbacker's crew chief in the 94th Aero Squadron in France and toured his 4th Air Depot Group (4th ADG).
+Afterwards, Rickenbacker flew to Brisbane to visit U.S. Army Brigadier General Hanford "Jack" MacNider, commander of the Buna Task Force who was recovering from wounds caused by a hand grenade in the U.S. Army 42nd General Hospital in Stuartholme School in Toowong.

 Rickenbacker's 26 victories exceeded by Bong

 On April 12, 1944 pilot Captain Richard I. Bong claimed three Ki-43 Oscars his twenty-sixth, twenty-seventh and twenty-eight aerial victory claims over Hollandia.
 With these three victory claims, he exceeded Rickenbacker's 26 aerial victory claims in World War I and Bong became America's highest scoring ace pilot.
 The press photographed Rickenbacker holding Bong's photograph for news stories about his record being broken.
-Rickenbak met Bong in Port Moresby and once in the United States when Bong was home on leave.
+Rickenbacker met Bong in Port Moresby and once in the United States when Bong was home on leave.
 In 1949, he visited Bong's grave in Poplar, Wisconsin and met his parents.

 Memorials